Cancer In Family: Caring For A Family Member & What Does It Mean For You

 I turned back and came to the W ward where my dad was.
 I gave Rs.
 200 to the overnight caregiving lady (Aaya) and she asked for some morning tea allowance.
 So I gave her another 10 rupees.

 Here the hospital only allowed the female companions or caregiver to stay overnight the patients.
 For male visitors and family members, the maximum allowance is 2 person at each time and from 6 am – 9 pm.
 The male family members can stay outside the ward, near elevators for the night if they chose so.

 It’s clear to me by now that it would make sense to bring mom here.
 Or someone who can be dedicated to the task of healthy cooking.

 But there was another problem with this arrangement.
-My mom has bad knee problem so if we bring her here, we will have to first fix the basics.
+My mom has the bad knee problem so if we bring her here, we will have to first fix the basics.

-The basics of caregiving is so backward and risky here.
-Everyone who is looking over a patient relative are themselves having poor diet, poor lodging condition, poor personal hygiene and poor behavioral habits when caring for the patients.
+The basics of caregiving are so backward and risky here.
+Everyone who is looking over a patient relative are themselves having a poor diet, poor lodging condition, poor personal hygiene and poor behavioral habits when caring for the patients.
 For example, not using the antibacterial hand soap before feeding a patient.

 So I made this list of items that I thought we need to increase our safeguard against infections, other diseases and to protect ourselves and our dad.

 Paper cups, plates, spoons, knives, Plastic Food Wrapper, Aluminum Foil, Straw, RO Water filter, Juicer, Napkins, Kitchen roll, Toilet roll, Shampoo, Skin moisturizer, Anti-bacterial hand sanitizer, Writing pad, Vomit bag (lunch bags), plastic bags, face tissue, Wipe (wet) tissue.